Are there interesting and well-paid jobs for mathematics and statistics graduates?

 There is a site for statistics jobs and one maintained by IAPA for jobs in analytics/data mining.

-The Australian Mathematical Sciences Institute's (AMSI) Maths: Make Your Career Count page profiles some varied - and even unexpected - careers that can arise as a result of studying mathematics and statistics.
-AMSI also provides useful career resources.
+The Australian Mathematical Sciences Institute's (AMSI) Career Guide profiles some varied - and even unexpected - careers that can arise as a result of studying mathematics and statistics.

 The UNSW Library holds the books "101 Careers in Mathematics" (P510.2373/1) and "Great Jobs for Math Majors" (P510.23/3) which detail some of the fun and exciting jobs available to people with mathematics degrees.